Graduate

 Students in the M.A. in Modern Languages with a Linguistics emphasis have three options for completing the degree.

-All options require 36 credit hours, including:
+All options require a B average in the coursework and 36 total credit hours, including:

 • Lin 603: Seminar in Phonology

-• 6 credit hours of theoretical linguistics courses from:
+• 6 credit hours of theoretical linguistics:

 • Lin 604: Seminar in Morphology